ahaborte918/vpn/README.md

 </p>
 <p>

 Open the app and log in using the credentials we created for the free account.
 Click on Connect to began finding a server.
-We can see that the Netherlands was selected as the fastest free server.
-EXAMPLE 4C below shows the VPN being connected to an IP address in the Netherlands.
+EXAMPLE 4C below shows that the Netherlands was selected as the fastest free server for our connection.

 </p>
 <br />